trisongz/zerofs-csi-driver/README.md

 ## Current Bugs

-- NBD exhaustion - I've noticed at times `zerofs-csi-driver` can get in a loop and exhaust all the NBD mounts on a system.
-The code needs to be improved to handle this / be more idempotent
+- NBD exhaustion - mitigations added (idempotent `NodePublishVolume`, explicit `/dev/nbd*` reservations, and cleanup on failed publishes), but this still needs more soak coverage to be considered fully resolved
 - Long terminating zerofs pvc pods - something must not be respecting `SIGTERM` or possibly taking too long, I haven't checked yet
 - With HA Minio clusters I am seeing ZeroFS pods restart several times due to fencing errors.
 This is either a bug in ZeroFS, Minio, or my configuration